anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 node:depth ()
 ~~~~~~~~~~~~~~~

-Fetch the depth of the node, i.e.  how many subscripts it has
+Fetch the depth of the node, i.e.  how many subscripts it has.